 The best way to stay on track all month and get a bit done each day.

-I hope you have fun with this list, and that you join me next month for April’s checklist (and if you can’t wait until then, remember that the entire list is written out HERE).
+I hope you have fun with this list and manage to purge loads in March, and that you join me next month for April’s checklist (and if you can’t wait until then, remember that the entire list is written out HERE).